Zarina-2022/EbookBootstrap/README.md

-# E-book designed with Bootstrap
+# Full Responsive E-book designed with Bootstrap

 <h3>This site was made by using HTML, CSS and JavaScript and <a href="https://www.bootstrapcdn.com/"><b>BOOTSTRAP </b> </a>.</h3>